 Fourth day

-Between iconic bays and golden dunes
+From iconic bays to golden dunes

 Fifth day